yangfan/ros_sim/README.md

 (2) Run the SLAM nodes
 `roslaunch ros_sim turtlebot3_slam.launch`

 (3) Now we need robot to move around the unknown area and compute the occupancy map.
-A simple method to control the robot is to publish the twist message to topic `/cmd_vel` or use a teleop program.
-However controlling robot directly may cause the collision with the obstacle especially for people unfamiliar with keyboard teleop.
+A simple method to control the robot is to publish the twist message to topic `/cmd_vel` or use a teleop node.
+However controlling robot directly may cause the collision with the obstacle especially for people (like me) not comfortable with keyboard teleop.
 Here we use move_base node so that we can specify the goal pose by clicking on 2D Nav Goal button on rviz tool panel and move_base node can compute a safer velocity command based on the odometry and laser scan reading.

 (4) Save the map after scanning every corner of the map.
 `rosrun map_server map_saver -f ~/map`